stencila/stencila/assistants/builtin/edit-inlines.md

 version: "0.1.0"

 instruction-type: modify-inlines
+instruction-examples:
+  - edit the following
+  - make this clearer
+  - make this more concise
 ---

 A generic assistant for editing inline content (i.e. when a user creates an `InstructionInline` with `content` to be edited by the assistant).